youssef-mansor/TheAgentCompany/USERDOC.md

 Please note you also need to add LLM keys to `config.toml`.
 Please follow OpenHands documentation to complete the setup.

+Then you can launch OpenHands platform.
+IMPORTANT: once you see an openhands container has spun up, you need to manually enter that container and run `python /utils/init.py` as mentioned before.

-Then you can launch the agent and prompt it with the task.
-At the moment, with OpenHands, you need to do it manually.
+Finally, you could now prompt the agent running on OpenHands with the task.
 You could prompt the agent with, say,

 > Complete the task in /instruction/task.md

 ### Step 4: Run Evaluation